Eino Uikkanen's homepage > Music notation software - updated 13.1.2022

 If you want the best digital sound quality I also recommend buying Myriad's GOLD Sound database.
 The Gold Sound Database includes the whole sounds of the General Midi 2 specification and many additional sounds.

 If you want to share the music created using Harmony Assistant, you can use many forms of music notation and/or digital sound exports.
-A quite new very handy way of sharing the music is Myriad's Web Export, which offers the possibility to listen to music while showing the play mark in the score.
+A quite new very handy way of sharing music is Myriad's Web Export, which offers the possibility to listen to music while showing the play mark in the score.
 It also offers, according to user's selection, the possibility to download the music in MIDI (MID), MusicXML (XML), Packed MusicXML (MXL) and Myriad's own format (MYR).
 Here you have an example: Masetto Aria from Mozart's Don Giovanni.
 The lyrics are sung in Italian by Myriad's Virtual Singer.

 If you need help, just post your question to Myriad's discussion forum http://www.myriad-online.com/cgi-bin/bbs/YaBB.pl?board=news - either Myriad's people or other users answer you normally without a long delay.
 There you can also post your own ideas and good practices.